saadmankarious/ramRoutes/Assets/Resources/npcs.md

 "Here, healing is more than medicine.
 The soul came here when hope dimmed."
 "Care flows through these halls for body and spirit alike."
 "Aros dwells where broken things are made whole."

+🏃‍♂️ Small Athletic Center — The Guardian of Strength "Sweat and determination echo through these walls.
+The soul pushed their limits here, seeking strength within."
+"Every heartbeat, every breath was a battle against their own doubt."
+"Aros thrives where bodies and spirits are forged in fire."